larsvilhuber/self-checking-reproducibility/presentation/04-creating_log_files.md

-## Takeaways
+## Takeaways {.smaller}

-- ✅ your code runs without problem, after all the debugging.
+- [x]  your code runs without problem, after all the debugging.
-- ✅your code runs without manual intervention, and with low effort
+- [x] your code runs without manual intervention, and with low effort
-- ✅it actually produces all the outputs
+- [x] it actually produces all the outputs
-- ✅your code generates a log file that you can inspect, and that you could share with others.
+- [x] your code generates a log file that you can inspect, and that you could share with others.
 - [ ] it will run on somebody else's computer